romi514/ProjectADA/README.md

 - Only 17% of the products have a store assigned which reduces the dataset to 180167 products.
 We haven't found a way yet to find the stores of products with missing.
 Do you think the amount of data is sufficient for reasonable conclusions ?

 - About 500 products already have carbon footprints.
 Do you think we should recalculate the carbon footprint for them since calculations won't take the same parameters into consideration ?

+# New Objective

+While our first approach was mainly focused storewise, most of the work that we did already was more about the product itself rather than the selling company.
+Indeed, we had a gross idea of what was possible with this database and after further research we had to clean, enrich and correct a major part of selected fields.
+Ultimatly, we now are interested in studying certain diet types and how nutritious and eco-friendly they are based on several criteria.

+The study focuses on four main steps:

+- Product categorization
+- Packaging methods
+- Nutrition Scores
+- Diet Comparision